 Integrity is the protection against improper modification or destruction of University information.
 It includes non-repudiation and authenticity.

 Integrity has to do with the accuracy of information, including its authenticity and trustworthiness.
-Information with low integrity concerns may be considered unimportant to precise business function or not necessary to vigorously check for errors.
-Information with high integrity concerns is considered critical and must be accurate in order to prevent negative impact on business function.
+Information with low integrity concerns may be considered unimportant to precise University activities or not necessary to vigorously check for errors.
+Information with high integrity concerns is considered critical and must be accurate in order to prevent negative impact on University activities.